mmuratarat/mmuratarat.github.io/_pages/faq.md

 72. How to model count data?
 73. Why should weights of Neural Networks be initialized to random numbers?
 74. Why is loss function in Neural Networks not convex?
+75. What is the difference between a loss function and decision function?
-71. How do you deal with high cardinality?
+76. How do you deal with high cardinality?

 [SQL](#SQL)